rajeshalda/interval-version-0.3/README.md

 ## Troubleshooting
 - **403 Forbidden**:
   - Ensure the app has the correct API permissions.
-  - Confirm admin consent is granted for the application.
+  - Verify that the **Teams Application Access Policy** is correctly assigned to the user or group.
 - **No Data Found**:
   - Check if the target user has valid Teams meetings in the last 7 days.
   - Verify the target user’s UPN or object ID.